notquiteamonad/date_time/README.md

 Times can be generated using the `timetuple::TimeTuple` type.

-Times must be instantiated using `TimeTuple::new()` which takes hour, minute, and second parameters.
+Times must either be instantiated using `TimeTuple::new()` which takes hour, minute, and second parameters or `TimeTuple::from_seconds()`, which just takes a total number of seconds.
 These are then converted into seconds and split apart again to create a tuple between 00:00:00 and 23:59:59.

 TimeTuple implements the following traits and is therefore fully comparable with other TimeTuples.